Please see the anti-social behaviour page for issues and contact details related to anti-social behaviour.

-The Council has a duty to:
+We have a duty to:

-- work in partnership with the Police, County Council, Police Authority, Fire & Rescue Service, Probation Trust and National Health Service to develop and implement strategies to tackle crime and disorder and the misuse of drugs in the district
+- Work in partnership with the Police, County Council, Police Authority, Fire & Rescue Service, Probation Trust and National Health Service to develop and implement strategies to tackle crime and disorder and the misuse of drugs in the district

-- ensure that it does not contribute to increased crime and anti-social behaviour through the delivery of its services.
+- Ensure that it does not contribute to increased crime and anti-social behaviour through the delivery of its services.

-The Council's Community Safety Team helps to coordinate this work to tackle crime and disorder in the District.
+Our Community Safety Team helps to coordinate this work to tackle crime and disorder in the District.